appclacks/documentation/content/getting-started/_index.md

 **Using a token**

 Once you have a token, set the `APPCLACKS_ORGANIZATION_ID` environment variable to your organization ID, and the `APPCLACKS_TOKEN` environment variable to your token value.
+These variables will override the configuration file if they exist.

-You should now be able to execute commands if your token allows them. `appclacks healthcheck list` should work for example.
+You should now be able to execute commands if your token allows them, for example `appclacks healthcheck list`.

 All commands accept an `--output` flag.
 By default, the `table` output is used but you can use the `json` output to get the JSON payload returned by the API.